Employment Tribunal Pricing For Employees

 We know that value for money and overall cost really matter when pursuing an employment claim, so will provide you with a range of estimates and keep you updated on costs at all times.
 This way, you can be confident we are handling matters for you in a cost effective and efficient way.

 If you decide to make an employment tribunal claim, we can offer expertise in handling Employment Tribunal proceedings and appeals.
-Our team can provide the robust arguments, skilled judgment and strategic and tactical thinking need to prepare your case and achieve the best available outcome.
+Our team can provide the robust arguments, skilled judgement and strategic and tactical thinking need to prepare your case and achieve the best available outcome.